LunarWatcher/upm/README.md

 General UNIXes beyond Linux and MacOS will have varying support, for the same reason MacOS doesn't have full support: I don't have those operating systems, and testing them is a slow and annoying process that I don't want to spend my time on.

+Additionally, the project relies on Lua to make certain types of scripting better.
+This is largely to open for custom packages in a more flexible way, as well as make sure that non-standard sites can still be used.
+The compile-time dependencies are managed through Conan. **TODO:** investigate whether or not installing Lua as a runtime dependency is necessary.
+Not sure what the Conan package really provides.

 ### Tar

 * Supports `--strip-components`